 Bonus tip: Many job listing sites allow you to search for jobs that offer loan forgiveness as part of their incentive packages.
 For example, on indeed.com, simply type “loan forgiveness” in the What box and add your location for a list of companies that offer loan forgiveness perks in your area.

 - Get your job to pay for your debt.
-Some employers are now offering student loan repayment as a benefit.
+There’s a new way to pay down student loans faster: some employers are now offering student loan repayment as a benefit.
 These types of programs are gaining in popularity.
-For example, First Republic’s Gradifi program is a seamless, scalable student loan repayment benefit that more and more employers are offering as a way to attract, retain and engage talented professionals.
+For example, First Republic’s Gradifi1 program is a seamless, scalable student loan repayment benefit that more and more employers are offering as a way to attract, retain and engage talented professionals.
+Look for jobs that help pay off student loans as part of their benefits package, or even suggest it to management at your current job.

-Bonus tip: These kinds of payments are meant to help you pay your loan off faster, not reduce your contribution.
+Bonus tip: These kinds of payments are meant to help you pay your loan off faster, not reduce your student loan payment.
 Always pay at least your minimum and let your company’s payment be extra.

 - Sign up for automatic payments.
 You’ll need to check with your loan provider for specifics, but many providers offer discounted interest rates for automatic payment enrollment.
 You can even set up the payment date every month based on when it’s convenient for you.
 This can save you money every month and prevent you from missing payments (which can cause fees and negatively impact your credit score).